Vanderbilt Commodores football: Uniforms

 Traditionally, Vanderbilt has featured differing designs of gold helmets, black jerseys, and gold or black pants at home, and gold helmets, white jerseys and gold, or white pants on the road.
 Meanwhile, the traditional alternate uniform saw gold helmets and jerseys matched with white pants.

-The James Franklin (2011–2013), and Derek Mason (2014-2020) eras saw the introduction of several new combinations- including "blackout” (i.e. all black), and "whiteout" (i.e. all white) uniforms.
+The James Franklin (2011–2013), and Derek Mason (2014–2020) eras saw the introduction of several new combinations- including "blackout” (i.e. all black), and "whiteout" (i.e. all white) uniforms.
 The team's gold alternate jerseys were also re-designed with the addition of black shoulders and a more muted gold.
 Eventually, battleship gray was incorporated as well.

 The Clark Lea (2021–Present) era has seen a return to traditional gold helmets (note: featuring a modernized “V” logo), black jerseys, and gold pants at home, and gold helmets, white jerseys, and gold (or white) pants on the road.
-Vanderbilt introduced a new all white ("whiteout") uniform at the start of the 2022 season.
+More recently, Vanderbilt introduced new all white ("whiteout"), and all black ("blackout") uniforms for the 2024 season opening up the possibility of several different combinations.